jfragosoperez/learning-Go/README.md

 ## Basics of Go

 Next, you will find a short resume about the basics of Go.
-Moreover, I wrote a little report, so if you prefer, you can download it here: [Go basics document](https://github.com/jfragosoperez/learning-Go/blob/master/docs/basic_doc.pdf)
+Moreover, I wrote a little report, which is in a more friendly readable format.
+I am sharing it so you can download it if you want: [Go basics document](https://github.com/jfragosoperez/learning-Go/blob/master/docs/basic_doc.pdf)

 ## BASIC TYPES